wyne-ybanez/SneakrHead/TESTING.md

 ## Validators

-Unfortunately, this project has not been validated yet using any of the code validators as outlined in the testing strategy section of the project.
-This is something I will be looking forward to do as a future implementation and an opportunity for improvement.
+Unfortunately, this project's code has not been refactored yet after using the code validators as outlined in the testing strategy section of the project.
+This is something I will be looking forward to do as a future implementation and view as an opportunity for improvement.